- The number of nodes in a cluster running YB-Masters must equal the replication factor.

 --rpc_bind_addresses value with the private IP address of the host as well as the set the

 placement_zone values appropriately.
-For single zone deployment, simply use the same value for the
+For single zone deployment, use the same value for the

-For the full list of configuration options (or flags), see the YB-Master reference.
+For the full list of configuration flag), see the YB-Master reference .

 Run YB-Master servers with configuration file